 Michael Kopp decided that this Aussie supergroup had to be different, so in a flash of utter stupidity, he devised probably the silliest gimmick of them all.
 The band members would claim to come from another planet, have preposterous sounding alien names and their identities would literally remain a complete mystery.
 With his usual flair for the dramatic, Kopp predictably named the band The Mystrys.

-Ziggy, whose contrived alien name was Kuff (don't say it backwards) and the boys mostly wore snappy suits and even worse, green velvet hoods with only eye and mouth holes.
+My contrived alien name was Kuff (don't say it backwards) and the other band members had equally silly names and not only that, we pretended that we had an invisible fifth member.
+We mostly wore snappy suits in the style of that era and even worse, we wore green velvet hoods with only eye and mouth holes.
 Apart from being extremely uncomfortable, these hoods totally negated any chance of rock fans being attracted by the looks of the band members, which was the most important factor for anybody wishing to achieve pop stardom.

 At the famed Bill Armstrong studios for Michael Kopp's own Orbit Records label and then the Leedon label, The Mystrys recorded their one and only hit song called Witch Girl and on the flip side, a slow ballad called Land Of The Green Sun, the planet from where The Mystrys purportedly came.